CNAG-Biomedical-Informatics/clarid-tools/docs/technical-details/implementation.md

 !!! warning "Condition ordering and versioning"
     Stub `condition` values depend on the ICD-10 ordering distributed with the reference implementation.
 In practice, encoded values should be interpreted together with the ClarID-Tools release and associated resources used for encoding.
 Keep the codebook and packaged mapping files under version control.
 Future revisions may revisit this mapping strategy if broader interoperability needs emerge.

+??? info "ICD-10 mapping resources"
+    The current reference implementation uses packaged ICD-10 mapping resources.
+The details below document the source material and how the packaged mapping files were generated.

+    --8<-- "../share/README_ICD10.md"

 ### `species`
 - `stub_code` declared in the YAML codebook as a 2-character code (Base62 alphabet).
 - One code (e.g., `00`) reserved for unknown.